learn-co-curriculum/phase-1-html-forms/README.md

 ## Summary

 - There are many options for gathering user input.
-- We can start with a form element and give it an sction and method.
+- We can start with a form element and give it an action and method.
 - The POST method posts content to a server tucking form data within the request.
 - The GET method sends form content as a set of options in the form of a query string visible in the browsers URL bar.
 The purpose is to describe to the server options for the content you wish to get back.
 - We can use an iframe element to display other HTML documents inside a frame within our own HTML document.